MauricioEmmanuel/WorkSpace1/README.md

 //1.- Firts one, you must be installed Netbeans IDE 8.2 for run this proyect
 //2.- Unzip the proyect and import in your work space
-//3.- Only run the proyect, in the command line apear a menu whit the options, only choose one or enter required values
+//3.- Only run the proyect and in the command line apear a menu whit the options, only choose one or enter required values